2025 Admissions guidance

 The University is fully committed to support applicants with extenuating circumstances.

 In most cases, it is expected that the detail of the extenuating circumstances will be provided by the applicant’s Academic Referee within the UCAS Reference and whom the University considers as a trusted source of the verification of those circumstances.
-The UCAS Reference section has changed in format and structure for the current admissions cycle and Academic Referees now have a distinct and separate section to present the applicant’s extenuating circumstances.
+The UCAS Reference section on the UCAS application form is formatted and structured to allow the Academic Referee to provide the detail of the extenuating circumstances on behalf of the applicant.
 Please refer to the “Academic References” section for further guidance.

 Enquire online

-Undergraduate Admissions will present the applicant’s extenuating circumstances to the Extenuating Circumstances Panel where it is clear due to those extenuating circumstances the applicant has had a less successful outcome in their exam performance.
+Undergraduate Admissions will present the applicant’s extenuating circumstances to the Extenuating Circumstances Panel where it is evidenced and clear the applicant has had a less successful outome in their exam performance due to the impact of those extenuating circumstances.
 An impact assessment will be undertaken by the University’s Extenuating Circumstances Panel and the grading of that impact assessment will determine to what extent the published entry requirements are adjusted within the offer made to the applicant.
 Therefore, it is very important for the University’s Extenuating Circumstances Panel to be equipped with detailed and specific information for that impact assessment to be appropriately considered.
 This includes the applicant’s view and understanding of how they have been impacted and must include dates and timing of the extenuating circumstances and the relatability to capacity to study, performance in their exams, predicted grades or their wider achievements.

 We expect information from applicants who have experienced any of the extenuating circumstances listed below including, but not limited to: